 There are many reasons why your house might flood: Heavy rains, spring run-off from a rapid snow melt, a sewage back up, a broken pipe or even an appliance overflowing.
 The amount of water could be minimal and confined to a small area, or it could be several inches deep covering your entire basement.
 Either way, the potential for damage is the same and you need to take it seriously.

 Most homeowners are worried about getting their house back to looking good.
 They think more about redecorating the space than restoring damage.
 But it’s not just a matter of cleaning up the water, re-painting and replacing some carpet.
-Your first priority should be to make sure that your home safe.
+Your first priority should be to make sure that your home is safe.

 Water damage creates the perfect environment for mould and poor indoor air quality, causing hay fever-type symptoms, such as sneezing, runny nose, red eyes and skin rashes.
 If your post-flood restoration isn’t done properly the contamination from bacteria or mould caused by water damage can affect your family’s health, not to mention your home’s structure.